-Oxford Study Abroad Programme is committed to treating all students equally and we warmly welcome applications from people with disabilities.
+Oxford International Study Abroad Programme is committed to treating all students equally and we warmly welcome applications from people with disabilities.
 We will provide facilities, institutional adjustments and assistance to meet their needs as far as possible within our available resources.

 We recommend that students with mobility problems or audio-visual impairments consult with the programme administrator in advance of applying to the programme, since the college layouts may be less friendly to people with disabilities.
 If the applicant has severe day to day problems, such as accessing ground floor rooms, they should contact us in time.

 For programmes held during Oxford University term time (not our summer programme), the accommodation for our students will be arranged in our homestay families, local apartments or local hotels.
 Living with Oxford residents is a great way to learn more about the UK and British culture firsthand, and of course you don’t need to worry about self-catering, as the host will provide food, shopping, cooking, cleaning, and even your laundry.